Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

-where $X$ is a realizable scheme, which is proven in \cite{AC2}.
+where $X$ is a realizable scheme.
 This equivalence suggests to define the derived category naively by $D^{\mr{b}}(\mr{Hol}(X))$ for general scheme $X$.
 The next problem is to construct the cohomological functors.
-Let us explain this when $f\colon X\rightarrow Y$ is a finite morphism between realizable schemes, the easiest case.
-The push-forward $f_+$ is an exact functor, so we can define $f_+\colon\mr{Hol}(X)\rightarrow\mr{Hol}(Y)$ for finite morphism between general schemes by gluing, and we derive this functor to get the functor between derived categories.
+To do this, we construct cohomological functors for finite morphisms and projections separately and combine these for the general case.
+Let us explain the method in the easier case where $f\colon X\rightarrow Y$ is a finite morphism between realizable schemes.
+In that case the push-forward $f_+$ is an exact functor, so we can define $f_+\colon\mr{Hol}(X)\rightarrow\mr{Hol}(Y)$ by gluing, and we consider the associated derived functor to get the functor between derived categories.
 The definition of $f^!$ is more technical.
 When the morphism $f$ is between realizable schemes, by using some general non-sense, we are able to show that $f^!$ is the right derived functor of $\H^0f^!$ using the fact that $(f_+,f^!)$ is an adjoint pair and $f_+$ is exact.
 Thus, for a general finite morphism $f$, we define $\H^0f^!$ by gluing, and define the functor between derived categories by taking the right derived functor.
 Since the category $\mr{Hol}(X)$ does {\em not} possess enough injectives, we need techniques of Ind-categories to overcome this deficit.
-Even though the construction is more involving, we can define the cohomological functors for projections $X\times Y\rightarrow Y$ using similar idea.
-Since any morphism between separated schemes of finite type can be factorized into a closed immersion and a projection, we may define the cohomological operations by composition.
+Even though the construction is more involved, we can define the cohomological functors for projections $X\times Y\rightarrow Y$ using similar ideas.
+Since any morphism between separated schemes of finite type can be factored into a closed immersion and a projection, we may define the cohomological operations in complete generality by composition.